MicrosoftLearning/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

     - **Authoring pricing tier**: F0
     - **Prediction location**: *Choose a location in the same authoring region as your authoring location*
     - **Prediction pricing tier**: F0
 3. Wait for the resources to be created, and note that two Language Understanding resources are provisioned; one for authoring, and another for prediction.
 You can view both of these by navigating to the resource group where you created them.
+If you select **Go to resource**, it will open the *authoring* resource.

 ## Create a Language Understanding app